PJWalker/daggerheart/content/Character Options/Abilities/index.md

 ---
+publish: "true"
-title: Domain Cards
+title: Abilities
 ---
 PCs acquire two 1st-level domain cards at character creation and an additional domain card at or below their level each time they level up.

 # Domain Cards

-Each domain card provides one or more features your PC can utilize during their adventures.
+Each domain card provides one or more features your PC can use during their adventures.
 Some domain cards provide moves you can make, such as a unique attack or a spell.
 Others offer passive effects, new downtime or social encounter abilities, or one-time benefits.

 ## Domain Card Anatomy